Ascension Saint Agnes Natural Fertility Care

 Why have I heard that NFP has a 25% failure rate?

-Whichever one matches your lifestyle and preferences.
-Creighton and Billings use only one biomarker, cervical mucus.
+You can choose any method of natural family planning that fits your needs and lifestyle.
+Creighton and Billings use only one biomarker, or indicator from your body to identify the fertile window, cervical mucus.
 Sympto-Thermal uses several markers like basal body temperature, mucus and menstrual history.
 The Marquette Model uses the ClearBlue Fertility Monitor along with mucus and/or temperature.

 Does this mean we have to abstain all the time?